Inzhenerka/docs.getdbt.tech/website/docs/docs/explore/navigate-dbt-insights.md

   <!--insert screenshot-->

-- **Analysis**<Lifecycle status='preview' /> - Ask questions to the <Constant name="copilot" /> agent to get intelligent data analysis with automated workflows, governed insights, and actionable recommendations.
+- **Analysis**<Lifecycle status='preview' /> - Ask questions to the dbrt <Constant name="copilot" /> agent to get intelligent data analysis with automated workflows, governed insights, and actionable recommendations.
 This is a conversational AI feature where you can ask natural language prompts and receive analysis in real-time.
 Some sample questions:

   - _What region are my sales growing the fastest?_
   - _What was the revenue last month?_